coinexchain/dex-api-java/README.md

 - org.coinex.dex.client.JSON: Add function `serializeWithNull`
 - org.coinex.dex.client.context.*: Wrap ApiClient and Use "polarbear" (The wallet of coinex chain) dynamic library

+## Note That

+- org.coinex.dex.client.api.MarketApi: There are some bugs in MarketApi!

 ## Getting Started